 Technology in IELTS Writing

-Technology could appear in either part of the IELTS exam but it is more likely to come up in task 2.
+Technology could appear in either part of the IELTS writing exam but it is more likely to come up in task 2.
 Here are some example questions:

 Nowadays the way many people interact with each other has changed because of technology.